lrusso/llama3pure/README.md

 * Step 2: Generate a response

 Call `llama3pure` with `type: "generate"` and a `chatHistory` array.
 The engine uses the `cbRender` callback provided during load to stream tokens.
+The last message in `chatHistory` should have `role: "user"` - that is the message the model will respond to.
+Previous messages provide conversation context, enabling multi-turn conversations.

 ```javascript
 llama3pure({